-Hydro jetting or water jessting involves the use of a high-pressure hose with a special nozzle to blast water through the lines to clear any blockages or build up.
+Hydro jetting or water jetting involves the use of a high-pressure hose with a special nozzle to blast water through the lines to clear any blockages or build-up.
 A drain camera is used to determine the location of the problem, as well as to ensure there are no broken or damaged pipes.
 Once it is safe to proceed, a water jet of anywhere from 3,000 to 8,000 psi will be used to remove the blockage.
-A drain Jetter is capable of removing anything from a stubborn residential clog to tree roots in a sewer line.
+A drain jetting is capable of removing anything from a stubborn residential clog to tree roots in a sewer line.
 Here are some benefits of drain jetting over traditional clog removal methods such as snaking.

-Some might consider the amount of water used in hydro jetting as an environmental waste, but it’s not.
-Compared to chemical and procedures involved in traditional methods, Drain jetting is much more environmentally-friendly.
+Some might consider the amount of water used in hydro jetting as environmental waste, but it’s not.
+Compared to chemicals and procedures involved in traditional methods, Drain jetting is much more environmentally-friendly.
 It’s even safe for homes and buildings located near water sources such as rivers, ponds and lakes.

 Many people think drain jetting is only for commercial jobs, but it’s just as useful for residential plumbing issues.
 Drain jetting is a versatile procedure and works on big and small jobs.
 It can handle a home clog that can’t be removed by snaking, such as a sludge and grease build up.
 It can also handle a much larger job such as tree roots blocking a city sewer line.

 Hydro jetting is a great way to prevent future plumbing problems.
 Since it thoroughly cleans pipes in addition to unclogging them, you are doing yourself and your home a huge favor.
 It’s a smart thing to do.
 In fact, it’s a great procedure to have done when you move into a new home or building.
 The video inspection alone can point out any potential problems with your pipes, saving you plenty of homeowner headaches.